-As well, you can deduct payments for premiums paid for health insurance and qualified long-term care insurance that you pay directly to the carrier.
+As well, you can deduct payments for premiums paid for health insurance and qualified long-term care insurance that you pay directly to the carrier, over.

 Taxes You Paid

 You can deduct payments for state and local income taxes or state and local income taxes, but you can’t deduct both.
 You can also deduct state and local real estate and property taxes.
 Collectively, these taxes are referred to as SALT deductions.

 Like the medical and dental expenses deduction, a limitation applies here as well.
 The combination of all taxes paid is only deductible up to a total of $10,000 ($5,000 for single filers).
 Beyond that threshold, your taxes paid to state and local governments are not deductible.

 Interest You Paid